HSLdevcom/jore4/wiki/onboarding.md

 #### Creating an SSH configuration entry

-After these steps, you can add the following snippet into your SSH configuration (works on Linux, maybe not on Mac):
+After these steps, you can add the following snippet into your SSH configuration for the dev environment (the tunnelling part works on Linux but maybe not on Mac):

 ```ssh-config
 Host hsl-jore4-dev-bastion